Opanka ST, Sowutuom, Accra - Ghana

 Understanding how incorrect cable sizing increases energy costs and fire risk is the first step toward protecting your property, your finances, and the people who occupy your building.

-How Incorrect Cable Sizing Increases Energy Costs?
+How Incorrect Cable Sizing Increases Energy Costs

 When a cable is undersized, its electrical resistance is higher than it should be for the load it carries.
 Higher resistance means more energy is lost as heat during operation rather than being delivered to the connected equipment.

-A Practical example
+A Practical Example

 Typical resistance values for copper cable are 12.1 ohms per kilometre for 1.5 mm² and 7.41 ohms per kilometre for 2.5 mm².
-Over 60 metres, the resistance values are as follows.
+Over 60 metres, the resistance of the 1.5 mm² cable is 0.726 ohms.
+The resistance of the 2.5 mm² cable is 0.445 ohms.

-The Science Behind Overheating
+The Overheating Cycle

 When electrical current flows through a conductor, heat is produced.
 In a correctly sized cable, that heat remains within safe operating limits and dissipates safely into the surrounding environment.
 In an undersized cable, heat builds up faster than it can dissipate.

 This creates a dangerous self-reinforcing cycle.
 The cable heats up, which causes its resistance to increase further, which generates more heat, which raises resistance again.
 Each stage of this cycle accelerates the next.
 Eventually, the insulation surrounding the conductors begins to break down.
-Once insulation fails, the risk of fire increases dramatically.

 Insulation Degradation